desi-p/tic-tac-toe/README.md

       Random selection of who goes first (player 1, player 2 or computer) if randomly selected, will need to update HTML to display who goes first; currently only shows Player1 set up Draw for when no winning combinations can be reached instead of just tiles being filled

+OOP Notes!

+Ideas:

+Individual Objects for Player
+Individual Object for Game - includes players and all functions